stephanemora/azure-docs.fr-fr/articles/azure-maps/clustering-point-data-web-sdk.md

     //The radius in pixels to cluster points together.
     clusterRadius: 45,

-    //The maximium zoom level in which clustering occurs.
+    //The maximum zoom level in which clustering occurs.
     //If you zoom in more than this, all points are rendered as symbols.
     clusterMaxZoom: 15
 });